Polished or Patinaed, Brass Is Proving Its Staying Power

 Put It Everywhere (in Small Doses)

 If you’re not ready to commit to a large-scale installation, the material makes a more subtle statement when scattered throughout your home.
 Cabinet knobs, thin legs on a bar cart or side chair, and delicate tabletop accessories all feel fresh in brass.
 This technique ensures you don’t overwhelm a space with too much of a good thing.

 Make a Bold Statement

-Brass makes a bold statement in any space and becomes more impactful in a single, large dose.
-Try using a less conspicuous metal for small details and simple color scheme throughout, leaving the brass element for one central, knock-out piece.
-Try a large chandelier, range hood, or solid brass table for some wow-factor.
-In this case, a glossy finish can work to your advantage.
+Implementing brass can already be a bold move, but it becomes even more impactful in a single, large dose.
+Try using a less conspicuous metal for small details and a simple color scheme throughout, and leave the brass element for one central, knockout piece.
+In this case, a gleaming finish on a large chandelier, range hood, or solid brass table can work to your advantage.

-An organic, textured interior filled with chunky wool, whitewashed oak, painted brick, and raw linen pairs wells with brass.
-Verdant green plants add contrast.
-A color range of white, cream, and flax makes for a sophisticated backdrop for this lavish metal, giving brass the opportunity to grab the attention.
+An organic, textured interior filled with whitewashed oak, painted brick, or raw linen pairs well with this alloy.
+Verdant plants add contrast, while whites and creams set a sophisticated backdrop that gives brass the opportunity to grab the spotlight.